We focus on ten societal areas.

 On TNO Insights you can read in-depth interviews and articles.
 Get inspired by TNO’s innovations!

+"Risk analysis will always be people’s work".
 If you want to analyse the safety risks and reliability of infrastructure, go to research scientist Mirjam Nelisse.
 As strange as it may sound, 100% safe infrastructure is not the aim.

 "Infrastructure must be safe.
 The lower the probability of fire, explosion, collision or collapse, the better.
 This also applies to the possible consequences of a calamity.
 Calculating probabilities and analysing the possible consequences, that's what I do.
 Statistically there’s no such thing as 0% probability of accidents.
 Nor is that the aim.
 Reducing the number of road accident victims to a few hundred, for example, can often still be done, but to prevent the final victim could cost billions.
 The results of my analysis provide the authorities with a framework to take action where the risk is highest."